memgraph/docs/products/memgraph/v1.2.0/tutorials/marvel-universe.md

   "heroes", but if you were the mayor of the Marvel Comic Universe Town, you wouldn't give those guys medals of honor, would you?
 It would be pretty cool if we could classify the MCU entities into "Hero" and "Villain" categories.
-  Then you could ask the query engine to give you a list of Spidey's arch nemeses in addition to Spidey's best hero buddies.
+  Then you could ask the query engine to give you a list of Spidey's arch-nemeses in addition to Spidey's best hero buddies.
 * similar to the previous idea, it would be insanely cool if someone would add more attributes to the heroes like "Superpower", "Level", "Affiliation", "Signature moves" etc. If you had that, you could perhaps make a simple